felipesalvadordev/insurancequote/README.md

 To execute the APIs integration mock, access mock directory using a terminal and execute:

 docker image build --tag catalog-mocks .

-docker container run -it --rm -p 8088:8080 --name catalog-mocks catalog-mocks
+Run mvn clean package -DskipTests in the project root to create the jar file.
+Create application image after:
+docker build -t insurancequoteapp .

-To run the service infrastructure, access src\main\docker folder using a terminal and execute:
+To run the service infrastructure, access src\main\docker folder using and execute:

 docker-compose up

+The application will run on 8080.
+The mongodb container will run on 27017.
+The localstack container will run on 4566.
+The wiremock container will run on 8088.

 # Messaging Integration
 ### Inbound integration